-Cellular Dynamics within the Tumor MicroenvironmentSubmit Manuscript no this topic Topic Articles: 0
+Cellular Dynamics within the Tumor MicroenvironmentSubmit Manuscript on this topic

 The tumor microenvironment is composed of a variety of different cell types that work in concert to support or limit the growing tumor.
 One major component of the tumor microenvironment is the immune system which has spawned a new and hopeful generation of cancer treatment.

 Cell-cell communication is key to activating immune responses.
 Under normal physiological conditions, innate immune responses are necessary to activate T cells through antigen presentation, co-stimulation, and the production of inflammatory cytokines.
 This heterotypic relationship is critical for the development of adaptive immunity and for the maintenance of tissue homeostasis.
 However, in the context of cancer, these relationships within the TME can be hijacked by factors expressed by tumor cells or by alternative cell types in the microenvironment, such as blood or lymphatic endothelial cells, adipocytes and fibroblasts.
 Immune cells that become activated in this context frequently blunt anti-tumor adaptive immune responses, thus leading to immune evasion by the tumor and tolerance.
 Understanding the network of communication between multiple cell types within the microenvironment is key to understanding how to block immune evasion and to stimulate anti-tumor immune responses.